totollygeek/totollygeek.github.io/_posts/2020-08-02-devops-transformation-the-personas.md

 ### "Old timer" summary

 This person is very valuable to you.
 Although they can be a pain very often, you can bounce ideas off them.
 Use them as a moral compass, in a way.
 They are very quality-oriented.
 The main reason for them to be skeptical is that such massive shifts in the way you work usually bring inevitable quality issues at the beginning.
+Also, they tend to think that practices which they don't see how would work in a specific context, do not work anywhere.
+You need to constantly try to prove them why DevOps works, because if you win them over, that would be a HUGE success.

 ## The "full bananas"

+This is DevOps-coholic.
+This is the person, who wants to take everything to extremes.
+Thousands microservices, hundreds of releases per day, completely decoupled architecture.
+Usually they are a strong ally in the transformation, since they would evangelize about all of those things constantly.
+A complete opposite of the [Old Timer](#the-old-timer).
+Extremes, on the other hand, are not a good thing.

+### Hot to identify

+* Very proactive.
+So much, that it can be annoying sometimes
+* Usually a goto person for advice on pipelines, repositories, deployments, etc.
+* People centric persona
+* Usually a positive, optimistic person
+* Catchphrases:
+  * "That is not so hard.
+You can do everything"
+  * "Technical debt is the silent killer"
+  * "DevOps will set us free"

+### "Full bananas" summary

+Generally those a the people who will lead your transformation.
+They will do everything in their power to make it happen.
+The main goal they are trying to achieve is that every team is successful in doing the ideal state of DevOps described in the [books](#books-you-should-read):

 ## The "young hope"